aschmeckmann/gcipher/README.md

 - **User Authentication:** Authenticate users' requests to ensure secure and authorized access to certificate-related operations.
 - **Flexibility:** Modify, extend, and tailor the infrastructure to your organization's unique security requirements.

+## TODO

+- Implement certificate revocation
+- Store serial numbers directly as big int instead of doing type conversion back and forth
+- Endpoint to serve CA PK
+- more..

 ## Getting Started

 1. Clone the repository: